Jump to section: |

 3.2 Species Lists

-The ALA's Lists tool is a database of species checklists, used for managing lists internally like conservation statuses and sensitive lists.
+The ALA's Lists tool tool is a repository of species checklists, some of which are used by other tools in the ALA and include lists of threatened species and sensitive species.
 Loading a list will automatically use the ALA's name matching service to match any supplied scientificName field to the unique accepted name from names index (Figure 6).
 This function is available to any of the ALA's users.
 Note that many of the lists in the tool are not maintained by ALA.

 Figure 6: The EPBC list of threatened species in the ALA's list tool, showing how the name in the supplied list is matched to the ALA's names index, indicated by the 'Scientific Name (matched)' column.